imalikov/pine_script_docs/source/language/Type_system.rst

 `box.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_box{dot}new>`__ and
 `table.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_table{dot}new>`__.

-These functions all return an ID which is a reference that uniquely identifies each drawing object.
+These functions all return an ID which is a reference that uniquely identifies a drawing object.
-IDs are always of "series" form, thus "series line", "series label", etc.
+IDs are always of "series" form, thus their form and type is "series line", "series label", etc.
 Drawing IDs act like a pointer in that they are used to reference a specific instance of a drawing in all the functions of that drawing's namespace.
 For example, the line ID returned by a `line.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}new>`__